 2.2 The Westley and Maclean Model

 The Westley and Maclean Model of communication gives importance to the feedback.
-According to this model, communication does not begin with when someone says something but starts with the feedback or response given by the participants.
+According to this model, communication does not begin with when someone says something but communication practice starts with the feedback or response given by the participants.

 The Westley and Maclean model is applied in two contexts of communications, such as mass communication and interpersonal communication.
 In interpersonal communication, feedback is immediate and direct, whereas, in mass communication, feedback is indirect and slow.